falkoschumann/activity-sampling-macos/doc/architecture.md

 #### User logs activity

-*   Show activity with period timestamp in dialog.
+*   Show activity with timestamp in dialog.
+*   Group activities by day in dialog.
-*   Write activity with period timestamp to disk.
+*   Write activity with timestamp and duration to disk.

 ## Flow Design